Publisher: Athlon Games, Inc.

 The Enemy Within follows right after the end of the first game with Bruce having defeated Lady Arkham, The Penguin, and Catwoman.
 The Enemy Within feels more epic has a larger overarching story and has more villains in place.
 We get Bane, Riddler, Harley Quinn, The Joker, and Mr. Freeze all wrapped up into one big Batman package.
 The story from Telltale is one of the most unique and interesting I have seen in the Batman universe to date.
 It feels tightly knit and has resolution at the end instead of spiraling out of control into a million different spin-offs.
 Main characters can die, and Batman can even break his own code if you choose.

 What we get is an origin story that doesn’t go too far back.
-We get to see how The Joker became insane and hated Batman, how Harley became a psycho herself and the relationship between Batman and Catwoman grow or fall apart depending on how you play.
+We get to see how The Joker became insane and hated Batman, how Harley became a psycho herself and the relationship between Batman and Catwoman grows or falls apart depending on how you play.
 We also get to see how Riddler became the way he did, and one thing I need to point out is this game feels more like it can happen in today’s world.
 Less magic and fantasy stuff from the villains.
 Everything looks and feels like it can be explained somehow in today’s world which I love.
 All the villains are just normal humans with a slight scientific twist to them.

 I will say we don’t get a backstory on Bane or Mr. Freeze really.
 Mr. Freeze isn’t used all that much and Bane is just an annoying bully through the whole thing.
 We do get a new entity called The Agency which is an original faction used in the game to counter-balance The Pact (all the villains) and it’s up to you to decide how The Agency is towards Batman.
-Amanda Waller is a love or hate kind of character, and mostly one-dimensional, but we get to see Lucious Fox’s daughter Tiffany, and the game eventually plays into the psychological aspect of Joker and Batman’s relationship like the comics do.
+Amanda Waller is a love-or-hate kind of character, and mostly one-dimensional, but we get to see Lucious Fox’s daughter Tiffany, and the game eventually plays into the psychological aspect of Joker and Batman’s relationship like the comics do.

 At the end of the day, we really feel like we know Batman, Alfred, Joker, and Harley all too well.
 Telltale did an amazing job of getting you inside their heads and making you really feel like you’re controlling Bruce’s fate and story.
 While the game is too light on gameplay, and a little slow-paced, I couldn’t stop playing as I wanted to see what happened next.
 I really weighed my choices and felt at the end everything from the first game to the end of this one was satisfying and meaningful.
 This is clearly the best Batman game to play if you want an amazing story.

-The Shadows Edition adds some enhanced visuals, better textures, lighting, and a noir style that I played the game in that makes everything black and white except certain colors like red, green, and various accents of character’s iconic colors.
+The Shadows Edition adds some enhanced visuals, better textures, lighting, and a noir style that I played the game in that makes everything black and white except certain colors like red, green, and various accents of the character’s iconic colors.
 The game’s upgrades look great and I didn’t run into any bugs like I usually do with Telltale games.